A chaotic multiplayer game on Switch, PlayStation, Xbox, and PC!

 A camera feature that zooms towards the playing field to establish a sense of the placement within the environment as well as one that swipes each level across for a concise and fluid transition

 Keep the isometric view for the playing field, so make the main environment share that perspective to avoid audience confusion when zooming-in the camera

 Implement vivid lighting variations per level for a warm, playful mood

 I had a week and a half before our big showing at the Game Developers Expo, so I set to work redesigning each room’s layout.
 I spent most of my time creating sets that kept the players eye within the ‘diorama’ of sorts through furniture placement and leading lines.
 Ultimately, I wanted the player’s eye to naturally be drawn to where the playing field would be placed to create a sense of curiosity that would be answered by the camera moving into the playing field.
 This is why the smaller background assets in the scene are simpler shades compared to the more larger, more complex assets whose silhouettes move the player’s eye around the scene.

 Meanwhile, I wanted playing field’s environment to keep the player grounded within the space, so I also used leading lines to center the focus on the playing field.
 I intended that the player wouldn’t be too distracted by any of the assets surrounding the characters; they needed to compliment rather than overpower the game-play.

 My designer enjoyed the clean look of the simple topology from the original asset designs, so I refrained from altering the softer edges of the inorganic assets that made the scene that much more playful and ‘kid friendly.’
 Instead, I wanted to contrast those textures and vary the scenes by creating rough, organic shapes.

-The game will be coming out on Steam soon, so keep an eye out for it on our website www.playbombfest.com!
+The game has been released since 1/31/2019, so keep an eye out for it on our website www.playbombfest.com!